 Field-hunting tip

-Look in oxidized hydrothermal base metal deposits country — that is the host setting where orthoserpierite typically forms.
+Look in oxidized hydrothermal base metal deposits country, the host setting where orthoserpierite typically forms.
 If you start seeing smithsonite, azurite, malachite in float, you are in the right ground.
 Field specimens usually show a platy crystals, lath-like, crusts, radial aggregates habit, so train your eye for that shape before scanning the outcrop.